MarilenaRoque/alligatorRunner/README.md

 ### Credits

-> Credits - The scene to acknowledge the developer responsable for the game code.
+> Credits - The scene to acknowledge the developer responsible for the game development.

 ![Screenshot](./assets/credits.png)